User-Alnz/InvoiceApp/projectDocumentation/AuthDomain/README.md

 **POST** `/auth/login`

+Authenticates the user and issues a JWT token.

 To issue JWT token.
 You need to send email and password.

+**The JWT is returned only as an HTTP-only cookie named jwt.**

+* The cookie cannot be accessed via JavaScript (httpOnly=true), avoid XSS attack.
+* It is meant to be reused on each requests by the browser.
+FrontEnd is not supposed to handle it directly.

-If any of those does not match with database, backend retuns 401 invalid crendetials.
+If any of email or password does not match with database, backend retuns 401 invalid crendetials.

 #### Request Body